Table of Contents

 Thalamus nuclei of the truncothalamus

-The non-specific thalamus nuclei are connected to the basal ganglia, the formatio reticularis (primarily the ARAS) and the cerebellum via afferents from these areas.
-The efferents from the truncothalamus lead to the specific thalamus nuclei – whereby these stimulate the respective nuclei – to other nuclei of the diencephalon, to the brain stem and to the corpus striatum.
+The non-specific thalamus nuclei are connected to the basal ganglia, the formatio reticularis (primarily the ascending reticular activating system (ARAS)), and the cerebellum via afferents from these areas.
+The efferents from the truncothalamus lead to the specific thalamus nuclei – whereby these stimulate the respective nuclei – to other nuclei of the diencephalon, to the brain stem, and the corpus striatum.

 Contrary to the specific nuclei, these do not have any direct connection to the cerebral cortex and thus only have a non-specific influence on the cortex.
 Among the non-specific nuclei are, among others, the nuclei mediani and the nuclei intralaminares.
 The nucleus centromedianus is the largest nucleus of the intralaminar group.